 Whenever possible, it is good to arrange document authentication before travelling to the Netherlands, as authentication would be carried out by your home government.
-If the document is written in a language other than English, French or German, you must provide a translation by a sworn translator.
-If the translator is not based in the Netherlands, you must get both the original document and the translation legalised, otherwise legalising the document only is sufficient.
-If you are require an authenticated document after moving to the Netherlands, you should contact your country’s embassy or consulate to discover the best way to proceed.
+If the document is written in a language other than English, French or German, you may need to provide a translation by a sworn translator.
+If the translator is not based in the Netherlands, you may need to get both the original document and the translation legalised, otherwise legalising the document only is sufficient.
+If you require an authenticated document after moving to the Netherlands, you should contact your country’s embassy or consulate to discover the best way to proceed.
 More information about legalising documents is available here.

 Documents always required in the Netherlands